Graduate Tookit

 Psychometric tests

-Your objective for investing time in preparing for taking a test should be to improve both accuracy and speed in order to achieve a small margin of improvement.
+Your objective when preparing for taking a test should be to improve both your accuracy and speed in order to achieve a small margin of improvement.
 A small improvement in your test performance can increase your chances significantly of getting through to the next stage of a graduate selection process.
-With the help of our in-house business psychologist, we have developed a three-step Guide (the 'Leicester 1-2-3 Approach'), where each step will help you improve both accuracy and speed (including free practice).

-• Research which tests you are likely to be asked to do to give focus to your practice
+• Research which tests you are likely to be asked to do to give focus to your practice.
+Sometimes this is listed in the email sent by the employer.

 • Then research what the test is likely to involve.
-The Assessment Day website provides an in-depth analysis of the different types of exercises, including numerical and verbal reasoning
+An in-depth analysis of the different types of exercises can be found on the Assessment Day website, including numerical and verbal reasoning.

 • Revise what you may be tested on.
-Practice doing arithmetic both with and without a calculator.
+If you're likely to face numerical reasoning, practice doing arithmetic both with and without a calculator.
 Brush up on your numerical skills generally and revisit some of the maths you did for GCSE.
-Study data presented in tables, charts and graphs
+Study data presented in tables, charts and graphs.

 The best way to learn is to practice!
 So use our recommended free external resources:

-• Graduates First – University of Leicester students have access to an array of verbal, numerical and logical tests, as well as a Situational Judgement Test (SJT) and a Personality Questionnaire.
+• Graduates First – University of Leicester graduates have access to an array of practise tests, including verbal, numerical and logical tests, as well as a Situational Judgement Test (SJT), personality questionnaire and the Watson Glaser test.
 They have been developed by consultants who have worked for SHL, the major UK publisher of psychometric tests.
-Contact usto get access to this as a graduate.
+To get your graduate access, login to your graduate MyCareers account and submit a quick query.
+We’ll take it from there and be in touch.

 • SHL